 The Blackhawks signed Oduya to a three-year, $10.125 million contract in May of 2012.

-Oduya (leg) will play Wednesday against the Flames, Tracey Myers of CSN Chicago reports.
+Oduya (lower body) will play Friday against the Red Wings, Tracey Myers of CSNChicago.com reports.

 To instantly reveal our fantasy analysis of every player – including Johnny Oduya – simply subscribe now.